BlueBrain/BioExplorer/README.md

 _BBBE_ binaries are publicaly available as docker images. _BBBE_ is designed to run in distributed mode, and is composed of 3 modules: A [server](https://hub.docker.com/r/bluebrain/bioexplorer), a [python SDK](https://hub.docker.com/r/bluebrain/bioexplorer-python-sdk), and a [web user interface](https://hub.docker.com/r/bluebrain/bioexplorer-ui).
 This means that there are 3 docker images to be downloaded on run.
 Those images can of course run on different machines.

+**Note:** The _BBBE_ is NOT a web application.
+It uses web techonlogies for the user interface but the _BBBE_ is a single session system that requires one back-end instance per user.
+There is no limitation in the number of user interface instances that can connect to the back-end, but they will all be sharing the same session.

 In this example, we will expose the server on port 5000, the python SDK jupyter notebooks on port 5001, and the user inferface on port 5002.
 One is free to change those ports at will.

 ### Server